Kat Furtado

 Biography

 I hold a BA (Honours) in Classics with a second major in Political Science from Acadia University, and an MA in Classical Languages from the University of Alberta.
 My undergraduate research focused on political ideology in the late Roman Republic and early Principate.
-During my master’s, I turned more toward ancient Greek philosophy, and I wrote my final project on Aristotle’s ethical works.
+During my master’s, I turned to ancient Greek philosophy, and wrote my final project on Aristotle’s ethical works.